It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 Lost nuclear weapons fascinate Lewis not so much because of their potential danger, but because they symbolize the fragility of our defense system when dealing with dangerous inventions.

 “I think we have the illusion that people who work with nuclear weapons are somehow different from all other people, that they make fewer mistakes or that they are somehow smarter.
-But the reality is that organizations working with nuclear weapons are really the same as the rest of the organizations created by people.
+But the reality is that organizations that work with nuclear weapons are really the same as other organizations created by people.
 They are wrong.
-They are not perfect,” says Lewis.
+They're not perfect,” Lewis says.

 Even in Palomares, where all the lost nuclear bombs were found, the ground is still polluted by the radiation from the explosion of two of them.
 Some US military personnel who participated in the initial cleanup activities, such as raking topsoil into barrels, subsequently developed cancers that they believe are related to the incident.